Wantstocode/Wantstocode/README.md

 <h4>⚡ Microservices E-Commerce System</h4>

 <p>
-Event-driven microservices architecture with Kafka, Eureka, API Gateway, Keycloak security, Docker deployment, and monitoring.
+An event-driven microservices architecture comprising 5 independent services using Kafka, Eureka, API Gateway, and Keycloak for secure communication, containerized with Docker and integrated with monitoring solutions.
 </p>

 <p>